-Article also gives dates and major events from pre-historic period to 5th Century A.D.s
+The article also gives dates and major events from the pre-historic period to 5th Century A.D.s

 The following timeline consists of dates which are approximate and conjectural, obtained through research in the fields of anthropology, archaeology, genetics, geology, or linguistics and are subject to revision due to new discoveries or improved calculations.

 During this pre-historic period, a number of artifacts dating back to as much as 500,000 years have been found like for instance the Rock Paintings, Cave Life as well as the Cave Art.

 Rock Shelters of Bhimbetka (9000 BC to 7000 BC)

 The earliest records of the Indian history exist in the form of the Rock Shelters of Bhimbetka.
 These shelters are situated on the southern edge of the central Indian plateau, in the foothills of the Vindhyan Mountains.
 There are five groups of rock shelters, each of them adorned with paintings that are believed to date from the Mesolithic Period right through to the historical period.

 Mehrgarh is one of the most significant sites belonging to the Neolithic Age.
 At the same time, it is one of the oldest sites that indicate the introduction of the concept of farming and herding.